-- 1. Complete the Notice Requiring Acquisition of Land form (available on Council's website www.camden.nsw.gov.au). - 2.
-Provide Information about the environmental planning instrument that your land is designated under, or a notice in writing from Council that your land has been designated for acquisition for a public purpose. - 3.
-Provide proof of title or other information to demonstrate that you own the land or are entitled to exercise a power of sale over the land. - 4.
+- Complete the Notice Requiring Acquisition of Land form (available on the Property Acquisition website, www.propertyacquisition.nsw.gov.au. - 2.
+Provide Information about the environmental planning instrument that your land is designated under, or a notice in writing from Council that your land has been designated for acquisition for a public purpose. - Provide proof of title or other information to demonstrate that you own the land or are entitled to exercise a power of sale over the land. - 4.
 Provide the supporting information as listed in the 'Checklist of Information Required for Hardship Claim Applications'. - 5.
 Send your completed application to Council.

-WHO CAN APPLY FOR Α HARDSHIP ACQUISITION?
+WHO CAN APPLY FOR A HARDSHIP ACQUISITION?